Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection

 \section{Conclusions}

-In this paper, to address the imbalance challenge in bot detection, we propose an efficient and effective method, OS-GNN, which generates embeddings in feature space for minority class.
-In contrast to existing over-sampling algorithms for graph, OS-GNN reduces noise and improves the efficiency by eliminating edges construction.
-We conducted extensive comparative studies to evaluate the proposed framework on multiple bot detection benchmark datasets.
-The experimental results demonstrated the effectiveness of OS-GNN in handling imbalanced data.
+In this paper, we introduces Over-Sampling Strategy in Feature Space for Graphs Neural Networks (OS-GNN), an efficient method for tackling the challenge of imbalance in bot detection.
+Instead of constructing edges, OS-GNN generates embeddings in the feature space for the minority class, reducing noise and improving efficiency.
+Experimental results on bot detection benchmark datasets demonstrated OS-GNN's effectiveness.